OOBN-PL/OOBNPL/_pages/some_page.md

 # First page

-This is a place holder page in the site
+This is a place holder page in the site with the cc footer